ympbyc/Carrot/README.md

 Type System
 -----------

-Carrot's type system isn't really a type system.
-It is aimed to check if the programme's intention was consistent.
+Carrot's type system is aimed to check if the programme's intention was consistent throughout the program.
 The type system is unique and somewhat criptic at first sight:

 ### How to Type Expressions